blancaley/typescript-fundamentals/src/7-Creating-And-Using-Generics/generics.md

 Generics with TypeScript allow you to write code that consume these components using your most appropriate types without otherwise duplicating the code.

+## Reusable Code and Generics
+T or Type represents the type that is going to be passed in.

+The function will handle any type that we pass in.
+The argument and return are going to be the same type.